Penfold Surname Meaning, History & Origin

 From the Penfold line in Steyning came the Rev. William Penfold who became vicar of Ruardean in the Forest of Dean.
 His son John was an eminent Anglican priest on the Channel Island of Guernsey in the early 1900’s.

-The birthplace of Albert E. Penfold is unclear, but was likely to have been in London where he began work as an apprentice in the early 1900’s.
+The birthplace of Albert E. Penfold is unclear, but it was likely to have been in London.
+He began work there as an apprentice in the early 1900’s.
 He founded his company, Penfold Golf, in Birmingham in 1927 and the golf balls made there became famous.

 America.
 William and Priscilla Penfold left Sussex for Lockport in upstate New York in the 1850’s and later moved to Buffalo.
 Their son William became a self-taught portrait painter there.
 His son Frank, formally trained, was to be the better-known artist for his landscape and portrait paintings.